Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-In order to analyse users behaviour around the topics in question, we need to understand how they connect to each other and behave in a network structure.
+In order to analyse user behaviour around the topics in question, we need to understand how users connect and build the conversation network structure.
 The next section will explain how the network structure was created.

-\section{Network structure creation}
+\subsection{Network structure creation}

-To understand how sentiment clusters between users, we need to create a network based on the mentions, that is, who talk to whom in the Twitter discussion around the referendums.
-Once we have the users (nodes) connected by who mentions whom, we want to filter the users that 1) are more active so will have more tweets to average the sentiment over (next step), 2) have strong social connections, which can be used to uncover community structures.
-Therefore, we maintain only the nodes that have at least one mutual mention (i.e., A mentions B and B mentions A at some point) in the network, creating the mutual mentions' network, and we also filter the mutual mentions' network into its strongest connected component, so that we have a network with active users that are strongly connected.